Boxer Rebellion: Gaselee Expedition

 The international force reached Beijing on 14 August.
-Following the defeat of Beiyang army in the First Sino-Japanese War, the Chinese government had invested heavily in modernising the imperial army, which was equipped with modern Mauser repeater rifles and Krupp artillery.
-Three modernised divisions consisting of Manchu Bannermen protected the Beijing Metropolitan region.
+Following Beiyang army's defeat in the First Sino-Japanese War, the Chinese government had invested heavily in modernising the imperial army, which was equipped with modern Mauser repeater rifles and Krupp artillery.
+Three modernised divisions consisting of Manchu bannermen protected the Beijing Metropolitan region.
 Two of them were under the command of the anti-Boxer Prince Qing and Ronglu, while the anti-foreign Prince Duan commanded the ten-thousand-strong Hushenying, or "Tiger Spirit Division", which had joined the Gansu Braves and Boxers in attacking the foreigners.
-It was a Hushenying captain who had assassinated the German diplomat Ketteler.
+It was a Hushenying captain who had assassinated the German diplomat, Ketteler.
 The Tenacious Army under Nie Shicheng received Western style training under German and Russian officers in addition to their modernised weapons and uniforms.
 They effectively resisted the Alliance at the Battle of Tientsin before retreating and astounded the Alliance forces with the accuracy of their artillery during the siege of the Tianjin concessions (the artillery shells failed to explode upon impact due to corrupt manufacturing).
 The Gansu Braves under Dong Fuxiang, which some sources described as "ill disciplined", were armed with modern weapons but were not trained according to Western drill and wore traditional Chinese uniforms.
 They led the defeat of the Alliance at Langfang in the Seymour Expedition and were the most ferocious in besieging the Legations in Beijing.
-Some Banner forces were given modernised weapons and Western training, becoming the Metropolitan Banner forces, which were decimated in the fighting.
-Among the Manchu dead was the father of the writer Lao She.

 The British won the race among the international forces to be the first to reach the besieged Legation Quarter.
-The U.S. was able to play a role due to the presence of U.S. ships and troops stationed in Manila since the U.S. conquest of the Philippines during the Spanish–American War and the subsequent Philippine–American War.
-In the U.S. military, the action in the Boxer Rebellion was known as the China Relief Expedition.
+The US was able to play a role due to the presence of US ships and troops stationed in Manila since the US conquest of the Philippines during the Spanish–American War and the subsequent Philippine–American War.
+The US military refers to this as the China Relief Expedition.
 United States Marines scaling the walls of Beijing is an iconic image of the Boxer Rebellion.